-Silver Alert issued for missing Avon man
+Silver Alert canceled for missing Avon man

 HENDRICKS COUNTY, Ind. – A Statewide Silver Alert has been issued for a missing Avon Man.

-Note: UPDATE: The Statewide Silver Alert for Eddie Overpeck has been canceled.
-We have reached out to see if he was found safely.